-Add these sprint workouts into your training to increase speed for football.
+Add these sprint exercises and workouts into your training to increase sprint speed for football.

 - Perform by jumping off one leg.
 You want to jump as far as you can off that single leg.

-- When you land, land on the opposite foot and drive off that leg as explosive as possible.
+- When you land, land on the opposite foot and drive as explosive as possible off that leg.

-- Bounding resembles a sprint but focusing on exploding off the ground.
+- Bounding resembles a sprint but focuses on exploding off the ground.